Agar

 EVENT PROCESSING

-AG_Event * AG_SetEvent (AG_Object *obj, const char *event_name, void (*fn)(AG_Event *event), const char *fnArgs, ...)
+AG_Event * AG_SetEvent (AG_Object *obj, const char *name, void (*fn)(AG_Event *event), const char *fmt, ...)

-AG_Event * AG_AddEvent (AG_Object *obj, const char *event_name, void (*fn)(AG_Event *event), const char *fnArgs, ...)
+AG_Event * AG_AddEvent (AG_Object *obj, const char *name, void (*fn)(AG_Event *event), const char *fmt, ...)

 AG_Event * AG_FindEventHandler (AG_Object *obj, const char *name)

-void AG_UnsetEvent (AG_Object *obj, const char *event_name)
+void AG_UnsetEvent (AG_Object *obj, const char *name)

-int AG_SchedEvent (AG_Object *sndr, AG_Object *rcvr, Uint32 ticks, const char *event_name, const char *fmt, ...)
+int AG_SchedEvent (AG_Object *obj, Uint32 ticks, const char *name, const char *fmt, ...)

-The AG_SetEvent() function registers a new event handler to service events of type name.
-If an event handler is already registered for the given event type, it is replaced.
-The AG_AddEvent() variant preserves any existing event handler, such that multiple handlers can be invoked when the event is raised.
-The fn argument is a pointer to the event handler function, and fnArgs is a special kind of format string specifying a list of arguments that should be passed on to the event handler function.
-See EVENT ARGUMENTS below for details.
+The AG_SetEvent() function sets an event handler to service events of type name.
+If a handler of the given name already exists, it is replaced.
+The AG_AddEvent() variant preserves any pre-existing handler (such that multiple handlers will be invoked by the event). fn is a pointer to the event handler function. fmt is an optional format string which specifies following arguments (see EVENT ARGUMENTS).

 EVENT ARGUMENTS